bowrango/gigabug/content/posts/ising.md

 # References

 There are many designs in the literature.
 However, I'm focused on electronic oscillators mainly for their ease of fabrication.
-Ising machines are a [novel computing architecture](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-12pdf) so there are open questions and strong research oppertunities.
+Ising machines are a [novel computing architecture](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-12pdf) so there is much to explore.

 ![](/tech-for-ising-machines.png)
 ![](/phase-lock-devices.png)